World Tennis Number (WTN)

 As more and more players receive a WTN, this will allow your match history to be submitted and you will notice more of your matches appearing on the WTN platform.

-Once the change process has been completed, we will leave MatchHub tennis.org.nz available to view historic matches.
+We will leave MatchHub (tennis.org.nz) available to view historic matches.
 We will display clear messaging that pushes people to the new platforms to see/use their current results.

-MatchHub's S and D gradings will continue to be maintained/updated for the remainder of 2025.
+MatchHub's S and D gradings were maintained until the end of 2025.

 During time periods in which a player does not compete, their WTN rating remains unchanged, but their confidence level decreases.
 This is the way the algorithm captures the increased uncertainty around a player’s rating.